-We have executed a term sheet with KeyBank NA for a proposed new revolving credit facility with a borrowing capacity of \$60.0 million.
+KeyBank National Association and KeyBanc Capital Markets, Inc. have provided a commitment for a proposed new revolving credit facility with a borrowing capacity of \$60.0 million.
 We expect to have the credit facility in place concurrently with, or shortly following, the completion of this offering and the Acquisition Transactions.
 It is anticipated that all or some of the properties in the Acquisition Portfolio will comprise the borrowing base that will secure borrowings under the credit facility.
 We expect to use the proposed revolving credit facility for additional property acquisitions, working capital requirements and other general corporate purposes.